Youth forums help to shape the future

-Young people across Victoria are being asked to help shape future government decisions by taking part in youth forums.
+In 2016 young people across Victoria were asked to help shape future government decisions by taking part in 12 youth forums.

-Held by the Victorian Government and the Youth Affairs Council of Victoria (YACVic), these youth forums will give young people the opportunity to contribute to the agenda of the forthcoming Victorian Youth Summit, which will be held in National Youth Week 2017.
+Held by the Victorian Government and the Youth Affairs Council of Victoria (YACVic), these youth forums gave young people the opportunity to contribute to the agenda of the Victorian Youth Summit, which was held in National Youth Week 2017.

-With input from these youth forums, the Youth Summit will bring together young people from across the state to identify issues that matter most to them.
-Young people will also elect regional representatives to the Victorian Youth Congress.
-These representatives will advise government and act on priority issues.
+With input from these youth forums, the Youth Summit brought together young people from across the state to identify issues that matter most to them.

 The Youth Summit and the Youth Congress are two of the Youth Policy's flagship projects.